cjmDevelop/Auth-Microservice/README.md

 This authentication microservice was built as a functional and educational self-starter project to better understand backend development and the microservice architecture.

-## Acknowledgments

-- Built with help from Claude AI (Anthropic) for learning Spring Boot architecture and best practices
-- Twilio for SMS verification

 ## About This Project

 This authentication microservice was built as a learning project to understand: